-What is Oliver McGowan Training in LD and Autism?
+What is Oliver McGowan Mandatory Training in LD and Autism?

-This training is named after Oliver McGowan, whose death shone a light on the need for health and social care staff to have better training in learning disabilities and autism.
+This training is named after Oliver McGowan, whose death highlighted the need for health and social care staff to have better training in learning disabilities and autism.

 It is part of a national commitment to develop a standardised training package and Gloucestershire Health and Care NHS Foundation Trust (GHC) was one of four national partners appointed to co-design and co-deliver the training for groups of health and social care staff as part of a national pilot.